econia-labs/econia/doc/doc-site/overview/registry.md

 A market having both base and quote assets as coin types (e.g. `wBTC/USDC`) is known as a pure coin market, and can be registered via [`register_market_pure_coin`](../../../src/move/econia/build/Econia/docs/market.md#0xc0deb00c_market_register_market_pure_coin).
 Markets that have at least one generic asset must be registered via [`register_market_generic`](../../../src/move/econia/build/Econia/docs/market.md#0xc0deb00c_market_register_market_generic), which requires a [`CustodianCapability`](../../../src/move/econia/build/Econia/docs/registry.md#0xc0deb00c_registry_CustodianCapability).
-Here, a "generic asset transfer custodian" is required to verify deposits, swaps, and withdrawals for markets having a generic asset, since it is impossible to verify amounts of non-coin types in the general case.
+Here, a "generic asset transfer custodian" is required to verify deposits, swaps, and withdrawals of generic assets, since it is impossible to verify amounts of non-coin types in the general case.

 Presently, both the base and the quote asset for a market can be generic, though in the future, generic quote types will likely be prohibited due to [incentive model considerations](https://github.com/econia-labs/econia/issues/7#issuecomment-1227680515).